 Music as Discipline, Expression, and Connection

 Chase first discovered his interest in the piano while living in Hong Kong, where he was captivated by the instrument’s ability to create expressive and emotive sound.
 Upon returning to Canada at the age of eight, he received his first piano and began formal studies with Ms Mia Bie.
 He later advanced under the guidance of Dr Jocelyn Lai, earning a Diploma in Piano Performance from the London College of Music, University of West London.
 In addition to the piano, Chase has also played the clarinet since elementary school and is currently a member of his high school’s senior concert band.Music has taught Chase focus, patience, and persistence.
-Since his first public recital at the University of British Columbia’s Roy Barnett Recital Hall at the age of nine, he has performed regularly in charity concerts supporting Lions Gate Hospital, Vancouver General Hospital, and the UBC Hospital Foundation, raising over CAD$10,000 to date.
+Since his first public recital at the University of British Columbia’s Roy Barnett Recital Hall at the age of nine, he has performed regularly in senior homes, Elite Young Artists concerts, and charity concerts supporting Lions Gate Hospital, Vancouver General Hospital, and the UBC Hospital Foundation, raising over CAD$10,000 to date.
 Through these performances, he has come to appreciate how music can offer comfort, build connection, and create shared moments of calm.Since the COVID-19 pandemic, these charity concerts have become more inclusive through livestreamed performances and the use of QR codes for online donations, allowing elderly and immunocompromised community members to continue enjoying concerts safely from home.
 For Chase, this experience deepened his understanding of music not merely as performance, but as an act of care, accessibility, and social responsibility.Chase received the Gold Award (Division IV, ages 14–18) at the 2025 Steinway Piano Competition Canada and was invited to perform at the world-renowned Carnegie Hall in New York.
 He is also a recipient of the 2024 Steinway Standards of Excellence Award and is recognised as a Steinway Young Scholar, one of the highest honours for young musicians who demonstrate excellence in artistry, academics, and community leadership.To Chase, music represents connection and care.
 Over the years, he has learned that healing comes from both science and the heart; from scientific knowledge that saves lives, and from music that brings calm, meaning, and hope.
 This balance continues to shape the person he strives to be, both in his community and, one day, in healthcare.

 Diploma in Piano Performance from the University of West London (UK)